Scheduling Open

 Facts & Procedural History

-Bobby lost the ability to care for himself due to advanced age.
+Bobby lost the ability to care for himself due to his advanced age.
 Bobby’s granddaughter was appointed as his temporary guardian.

-Bobby’s wife entered an appearance in the guardianship proceeding .
+Bobby’s wife entered an appearance in the guardianship proceeding.
 The granddaughter had the court restrain the wife from accessing Bobby’s financial accounts, his car, entering his home, or contacting him.

 Before her own application to be appointed as guardian was heard by the court, the granddaughter filed another application asking the court to appoint her mother, Bobby’s daughter-in-law, as the permanent guardian of Bobby’s person.